puzzle/centos-apache-modsecurity/README.md

-# CentOS Apache ModSecurity WAF
+# RockyLinux Apache ModSecurity WAF

-This is the CentOS Apache ModSecurity with the OWASP ModSecurity Core Rule Set based Puzzle WAF.
+This is the RockyLinux Apache ModSecurity with the OWASP ModSecurity Core Rule Set based Puzzle WAF.
 The main purpose of this WAF is to be loaded into OpenShift projects.
+It used to be based on CentOS, but has been switched over to RockyLinux.

 ## Environment Variables